 When to go

-Expect a temperate climate in Palmerston North with averages around 22°C in summer (December - February) and 12°C in winter (June - August).
-While the region receives consistent rain year-round, February and March are the driest months and June is the wettest.
+Expect a temperate climate in Palmerston North with averages around 22°C in summer (December–February) and 12°C in winter (June–August).
+While the region experiences rain year-round, February and March are the driest months and June is the wettest.

-February brings motorsport mayhem with the International Superstock Teams Champs, and the NZ Grand Prix.
-In March the city hosts the annual Festival of Cultures, a weeklong event includes an iconic world-food-fair, nighttime lantern parade and more.
+February brings motorsport mayhem with the International Superstock Teams Champs and the NZ Grand Prix.
+In March the city hosts the annual Festival of Cultures, a week-long event including a world food fair and a nocturnal lantern parade.
 Also in March is the annual Manawatu Summer Shakespeare performance at Massey University.
 Come October, enjoy local and international music at the International Jazz Festival or join in the annual charity cycling challenge, Tour de Manawatu.
-A year round A year round calendar of events opens in new window gives plenty of reason to visit, no matter the season.Back to top
+There are events all through the year opens in new window so there’s plenty of reason to visit, no matter the season.Back to top